pmndrs/zustand/docs/guides/testing.md

 ### UI and Network Testing Tools

-**We recommend using [React Testing Library (RTL)](https://testing-library.com/docs/react-testing-library/intro) to test out React components that connect to Zustand**. `RTL` is a simple and complete React DOM testing utility that encourages good testing practices.
-It uses `ReactDOM`'s render function and act from `react-dom/tests-utils`.
-Futhermore [Native Testing Library (RNTL)](https://testing-library.com/docs/react-native-testing-library/intro) is the alternative to `RTL` to test out
-React Native components.
+**We recommend using [React Testing Library (RTL)](https://testing-library.com/docs/react-testing-library/intro) to test out React components that connect to Zustand**.
+RTL is a simple and complete React DOM testing utility that encourages good testing practices.
+It uses ReactDOM's `render` function and `act` from `react-dom/tests-utils`.
+Futhermore, [Native Testing Library (RNTL)](https://testing-library.com/docs/react-native-testing-library/intro) is the alternative to RTL to test out React Native components.
 The [Testing Library](https://testing-library.com/) family of tools also includes adapters for many other popular frameworks.

 We also recommend using [Mock Service Worker (MSW)](https://mswjs.io/) to mock network requests, as this means your application logic does not need to be changed or mocked when writing tests.